kd-s-t/food-supply-dapp/README.md

 # Food Supply DApp
-A full-stack decentralized application (DApp) for food supply management.
+A fully decentralized application (DApp) designed to streamline and secure food supply chain management.
+It integrates a modern frontend (React, Next.js, MUI, MetaMask) with a powerful backend (NestJS, Redis) and robust smart contracts (Solidity, Hardhat, OpenZeppelin).
+The app features JWT-based authentication, blockchain-based tracking, and scalable architecture.
+Complete with unit testing (Jest, Mocha, Chai) and built using TypeScript for full type safety across the stack.
+Supports real-time interaction with Ethereum smart contracts and includes advanced caching and security best practices.

 ### Frontend
 <div>